 More than one group of lymph nodes is affected, but all the affected nodes are in either the upper or lower half of the body.
-The upper half of the body is above the diaphragm (the sheet of muscles underneath the lungs) and the lower half is below it.
+The upper half of the body is the area above the diaphragm (the sheet of muscles underneath the lungs), and the lower half is the area below the diaphragm.

 The lymphoma has spread beyond the lymph nodes to other organs such as the bones, liver or lungs.

 As well as giving each stage a number, doctors also use either the letter A or B to show whether or not you have specific symptoms.
-If you don't have any of these symptoms, the letter A will be added next to the stage.
-If you do have these symptoms (weight loss, fevers or night sweats), the letter B is added next to the stage.
+If you have night sweats, fevers or weight loss, the letter B is added next to the stage.
+If you don't have these symptoms, the letter A is added.

-Occasionally, follicular lymphoma can occur outside the lymph nodes, for example in the skin or testicles.
+Occasionally, follicular lymphoma can occur outside the lymph nodes, for example in the skin.
 This is called extranodal follicular lymphoma.

 Follicular lymphoma is an indolent lymphoma and usually develops very slowly.
-In some people, follicular lymphoma may change (transform) into an aggressive non-Hodgkin lymphoma, which needs more intensive treatment.
+In some people, it may change (transform) into an aggressive non-Hodgkin lymphoma, which needs more intensive treatment.